Xakkusu/hangman-game/README.md

 - [ASCII Art](https://www.asciiart.eu/art-and-design/borders) for the border art of my how to play section

-- To understand on how to get all occurences of one character in a string I relied on the [Question](https://stackoverflow.com/questions/44307988/find-all-occurrences-of-a-character-in-a-string) from Piratenlulatsch on stackoverflow.
-The answers and follow-ups easily expained on how to solve such a problem with as less code as possible.
+- To understand on how to get all occurrences of one character in a string I relied on the [Question](https://stackoverflow.com/questions/44307988/find-all-occurrences-of-a-character-in-a-string) from Piratenlulatsch on stackoverflow.
+The answers and follow-ups easily explained how to solve such a problem with as little code as possible.

 - To understand the concept of pandas and how to use it to sort and display data I relied on this [Guide to Sorting Data in Python](https://realpython.com/pandas-sort-python/) from Spencer Guy.
 Through this I was able to understand the content of [this website](https://pandas.pydata.org/docs/reference/frame.html) by pandas themselves about their DataFrames.
 With both I was able to sort and display the leaderboard according to my wishes even if I never worked with it beforehand.